About the EWC

 Gay Claiborne is a faculty advisor for the EWC.
 She enjoys helping students improve their writing.
 She believes that students who write well early on in their college career are much more likely to complete their degree program and to succeed beyond college.
 An instructor of UMUC undergraduate language, literature, and grammar courses—working with writers of various ability levels—she often recommends that students submit their assignments to the EWC for advice on how to refine their writing.

 A native Southwesterner, she attended New Mexico State University in Las Cruces to earn a BS in secondary education and an MA in linguistics and literature.
 After living and teaching in colleges and universities in the Caribbean and Asia for several years, she completed a PhD program, studying composition and rhetoric at University of South Florida in Tampa.
 The title of her dissertation is "Japanese and American Rhetoric: A Contrastive Study."
-Dr. Claiborne returned to the U.S. in 2001 from the Hawaii to reside in South Carolina, where she's happily settled and plans to remain.
+Dr. Claiborne returned to the U.S. in 2001 from Hawaii to reside in South Carolina, where she's happily settled and plans to remain.

 Allison Dorsey received her Bachelors in English and Cultural Anthropology from the University of Rochester and her CELTA from the ICC in Honolulu, Hawaii.
 After graduation, she joined the Peace Corps and lived in The Gambia, West Africa for two years doing a combination of teaching at the local elementary school and working at the health clinic.
-Once her service was completed, she got an English teaching job in southern Thailand where she taught children from the ages 4-16 over the course of a year.
-She has been working as a writing advisor for the EWC for over three years while still living in Thailand.
+Once her service was completed, she got an English teaching job in southern Thailand where she taught children from the ages of 4 to 16 over the course of a year.
+She has been working as a writing advisor for the EWC for more than three years while still living in Thailand.
 Even though she has traded her paper and pencils for scuba equipment (her current job is an underwater film maker and editor), she still enjoys having the opportunity to put her writing and teaching skills to work for the EWC.

 Kevin Folliard has a Bachelor's Degree in English and Rhetoric from the University of Illinois in Champaign Urbana.
 He has published works of short fiction and poetry and worked with online literary publications such as Tatlin's Tower and Burst.
-Kevin is a screen writer for Dark Maze Studios and has developed scripts for feature length films Press Start and Press Start 2 Continue, as well as web series Robogirl and Press Start Adventures.
+He is a screen writer for Dark Maze Studios and has developed scripts for feature-length films Press Start and Press Start 2 Continue, as well as web series Robogirl and Press Start Adventures.
 He has also written and performed sketch comedy in the Chicagoland area and seeks publication for two completed young adult fantasy novels.
-After having worked in commercial banking for several years, Kevin is thrilled to have the opportunity to work with students as a writing advisor and will happily exchange numbers for words.
+After having worked in commercial banking for several years, he is thrilled to have the opportunity to work with students as a writing advisor and will happily exchange numbers for words.
 In his free time he enjoys acting, movies, video games, and visiting new places around the country.

-Apart from being a single dad to two wonderful children, Nicholas Horn is currently a full time student attending Mott Community College in Flint, MI.
+Apart from being a single dad to two wonderful children, Nicholas Horn is currently a full-time student attending Mott Community College in Flint, MI.
 In addition to tutoring, he works two additional jobs, so he can empathize with those trying to balance school, family, and work.
 He graduated from the University of Kansas with a BS in Journalism eight years ago, though most of his work experience is in the training and managerial fields.